 There was no pressure to get all made up before leaving for the day.
 The very idea was out of place, in the context of sea sports and the punishing Maldivian heat that makes sweat rush out of every pore.

 We could wear clothes that we liked for comfort and not for show.
-Up on the dhoni top deck, we in fact ended up with a big range: everything from a bikini to shorties, rash vest to wetsuit, even full face-full body cover.
+Up on the dhoni top deck, we ended up with a big range: everything from a bikini to shorties, rash vest to wetsuit, even full face-full body cover.
 We could like each other’s stuff for purely aesthetic reasons rather than because of trending fashion and competition.

 It is rare that a group of women are able to come together, and not have competition for the pecking order of ‘mate fitness’ create factions and disharmony.
 To be the trophy, or to win the trophy.
-People can’t be themselves in such an environment.
+People can’t fully be themselves in such an environment.

 We spanned a great age range as well, though the median age was fairly young.